Partner Lifecycle12 min read

 1. Implement a Partner Tiering System

-Not all partners deserve equal investment.
+Not all referral partners deserve equal investment.
 Create 3-4 tiers (e.g., Strategic, Platinum, Gold, Silver) with clear criteria for advancement.
 Focus your highest-touch engagement on partners who demonstrate commitment and deliver results.

 2. Use Technology to Scale